compose-spec/compose-spec/build.md

 ### tags

 `tags` defines a list of tag mappings that MUST be associated to the build image.
-This list come in addition of the `image` [property defined in the service section](spec.md#image)
+This list comes in addition of the `image` [property defined in the service section](spec.md#image)

 ```yml